Ingratiation

 Ingratiation has been confused with another social psychological term, Impression management.
 Impression management is defined as "the process by which people control the impressions others form of them."
-While these terms may seem similar, it is important to note that impression management represents a larger construct of which ingratiation is a component.
+While these terms may seem similar, impression management represents a larger construct of which ingratiation is a component.
 In other words, ingratiation is a method of impression management.

 Edward E. Jones: the Father of Ingratiation

 Ingratiation, as a topic in social psychology, was first defined and analyzed by social psychologist Edward E. Jones.
 In addition to his pioneering studies on ingratiation, Jones also helped develop some of the fundamental theories of social psychology such as the fundamental attribution error and the actor-observer bias.

 Jones' first extensive studies of ingratiation were published in his 1964 book Ingratiation: A Social Psychological Analysis.
 In citing his reasons for studying ingratiation, Jones reasoned that ingratiation was an important phenomenon to study because it elucidated some of the central mysteries of social interaction and was also the stepping stone towards understanding other common social phenomena such as group cohesiveness.